sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

             * I'm not sure if he ever intended to use it for himself but he never did so it essentially became mine.
             * It sits in my basement to this day
-                * Worked as of about 5 years ago when I last tried it out
+                * Worked as of about 2015 when I last tried it out
+                * one of the disks or memory unit was having problems, though
+                    * somehow managed to work around the issue
         * Learned Apple Basic with it using the book that came with it
         * Used it for gaming, as well
             * Had all the Zork games